GoogleChrome/developer.chrome.com/site/en/docs/devtools/webauthn/index.md

 ### Register a new credential {: #register_a_new_credential }

-To register a new credential, you need to have a web page that uses WebAuthn, for example our demo page here - [webauthndemo.appspot.com/][3].
+To register a new credential, you need to have a web page that uses WebAuthn, for example our [demo page][1].

 1. On the demo page, click on **Register new credential** to register a new credential.
 2. A new credential is now added to the **Credentials** table in the WebAuthn tab.